-Competitive sport has been around for ages and there are many researches available for competitive young adults to make recommendations on how to train, when to rest, how to eat, etc. Unfortunately, most of these researches were done on men in their 20s and 30s and while the general recommendations and ideas are probably similar for everyone, there are some age and gender-specific issues that are not always well enough addressed.
+Competitive sport has been around for ages and there are many research studies available for competitive young adults to make recommendations on how to train, when to rest, how to eat, etc. Unfortunately, most of these studies were done on men in their 20s and 30s and while the general recommendations and ideas are probably similar for everyone, there are some age and gender-specific issues that are not always well enough addressed.

-I already wrote articles before aiming for female athletes and young athletes.
+I already wrote articles before targeting female athletes and young athletes.
 This article is for all the veteran athletes (40 years old and above) who want to improve their performance and keep their good health.

 Bone mineral density

 Veteran athletes are at higher risk for heat stress, cold intolerance, and hypohydration than younger athletes.
 The thermoregulation response slowly loses its edge which puts veteran athletes at similar risk of overheating as children .
-Especially in weight class sports, this is something to take in consideration.
-Just as young athletes should be discouraged of cutting weight relying on dehydration, veteran athletes should be too.
+Especially in weight-class sports, this is something to take into consideration.
+Just as young athletes should be discouraged from cutting weight relying on dehydration, veteran athletes should be too.

 To counter this risk, veteran athletes should pay special attention to hydration.
 It is advised to keep a good fluid balance throughout the day and drink sufficiently in training.
 Checking the color of your urine can say a lot about your hydration status, it should be pale straw to transparent yellow.
 Anything darker means you need to drink more.